BTCtoolshed/TippingWallet/README.md

 1) Download the TippingWallet.bin file from this github repository.<br>
 2) You will need to install Python on your computer if it isn't already installed.<br>
 3) Then you will need to install esptool (see here https://docs.espressif.com/projects/esptool/en/latest/esp32/installation.html)<br>
-5) Plug in your USB cable to your esp32 device and connect to your computer's USB.<br>
+5) Plug in your USB data cable to your esp32 device and connect to your computer's USB.<br>
 6) Identify the comms port (Windows example COM9) or device path (Linux/Mac example /dev/ttyUSB0) of your esp32.
 Google this if you don't know how.<br>
 7) Open CMD (command prompt).
 Navigate to the folder in which you installed esptool.py <br>
 8) Type: python esptool.py -p YOURCOMPORTorDEVICEPATH -b 460800 --before default_reset --after hard_reset --chip esp32  write_flash --flash_mode dio --flash_size detect --flash_freq 40m 0x10000 FULLPATHTOWHEREYOUDOWNLOADEDtheBINFILE <br>